 "Because the other medics said she almost burnt herself out with her last patient.
 She needs to rest somewhere peaceful."

 Of course.
 A good medic-nin doesn't give up, Tsunade had said.
 Sakura didn't remember the Fifth ever saying anything about how, after a day of her own missions or training, she could still be called back to the hospital when the wounded started to pour in.
-She remembered struggling with everything she had to finish the last healing; then attempting to get up and collapsing.
+She remembered struggling with everything she had to finish the last healing, then attempting to get up and collapsing.

 "And you're here to play the concerned other as well?"
 Gaara snorted softly, as if to not disturb her, then continued derisively.
-"They refuse to leave me in a room alone with her, and if I go, Copy-ninja, I'm taking her with me."
+"They refuse to leave me alone in a room with her and if I go, Copy-ninja, I'm taking her with me."

-Kakashi's voice shifted from smooth and good-humored to slightly aggravated.
+Kakashi's voice shifted from smooth and good-humored to aggravated.
 "Don't mime caring with me.
 I've seen how you treat her."

 "And don't take the moral high horse with me.
 I push her.
 The Fifth pushes her.
 Now she pushes herself."
 Another pause, his fingertips gently brushing her face in a gesture probably meant just to disturb their observer.
 "It's become familiar."